 Wabush 3 mine project a 'significant' boost for Labrador West: IOC

-The Iron Ore Company of Canada says its Wabush 3 mine project in Labrador West is going ahead, with a planned investment of C$79 million.
-It says the new pit to be developed as part of IOC's ongoing operations will extend the life of the existing mine while delivering "significant" benefits to the region.
+The Wabush 3 mine project in Labrador West is going ahead with a planned investment of $79 million, the Iron Ore Company of Canada announced Thursday.
+The new pit to be developed as part of IOC's ongoing operations will extend the life of the existing mine, offering hope in a region hit hard since iron ore prices crashed.

 Discussions